 In all shamanic cultures there is a belief in “sacred reciprocity.”
 To the Andean shamans it is “ayni” and in the Northern European Shamanic tradition it is a “gift for a gift.”
 Our land and home gives to us daily, as does Mother Earth, and asking what it needs (and then doing what is asked) is a way to show gratitude, love and respect for your home, land and Gaia.
 It is just good manners!
 If we support and tend to our land and home – it will support and tend to us.
 Our best energetic home protectors (along with our ancestors), are our land and home spirits!
 If we feed them – they will protect our homes from unsavory energies and spirits.

 My land was very specific as to what it wanted this year.
 My land spirits asked that I boil bundles of fresh rosemary in water and pour it on my land in different locations.
-This is to clear and heal the land, and to bless the land and spirits on it for the year ahead.
-I also plan to do a “spring cleaning” with strong intentions for clearing out old stagnant energies that have accumulated over the cold winter months; and to re-assert my commitment to remembering my land spirits through leaving offerings throughout the year.
+This is to bless the land and spirits on it for the year ahead.
+I also plan to do a “spring cleaning” with strong intentions to clear out old stagnant energies that have accumulated over the cold winter months; and to re-assert my commitment to remembering my land spirits through leaving offerings throughout the year.
 Life gets busy but I really have no excuse not to leave out a bit of bread, a small bowl of milk or mead, or a cut up apple with honey.
 It is not grandiose acts that are required – only small, sincere offerings of love and gratitude!

 So, Happy Imbolc to all!
 And if called, please leave a comment on how you blessed and honored your land and home this Imbolc.

 Separating the Wheat from the Chaff Ritual for Lammas